-- Prioritize your CONSTRAINTS: Time, money and activities
+- Identify your PRIORITIES and CONSTRAINTS: Time, money and activities

 - Clarify what you know: WHERE, WHEN and WHO